Anish-Sethi-12122/py-dbms-cli/README.md

 ## ⚡ Introduction

-**PY DBMS** is a modern, UI/UX-focused **MySQL CLI client** built in Python for developers who prefer the terminal—but expect clarity, safety, and structure.
+**PY DBMS** is a modern, UI/UX-focused **MySQL CLI client** built in Python for developers who prefer the terminal—but hate the clutter.

 It replaces the cluttered, low-signal MySQL CLI with:
 - clean tabular output,